« Visit Fantastic Pest Control

 • Rat footprints – Check attics, lofts and high-up areas where dust collects and footprints are easily visible

 • CONs: They require surveillance and regular check-ups.
-What’s more, they require a detailed plan as to how and where you’ll set the rats lose.
+What’s more, they require a detailed plan as to how and where you’ll set the rats loose.

 A great example of a no-kill trap is the bucket trap, not-so-flatteringly called ‘The Stairway to Heaven‘.
 It’s a 5-gallon bucket filled up to a third with water, a ledge for the rat to walk on and bait at the end of that ledge, right over the trap.